 You, of course, may grant these rights at your discretion but I charge higher fees to clients who don’t allow me to use projects I do for them to market my work.
 Please inform me of any concerns you have regarding confidentiality before our beginning work together, so there is no misunderstanding later.

-What is the process for organizations interested in learning more about your services and engaging them?
+What is the process for learning more about your services and engaging them?

 Unless you’re a media organization where there is a different, standard process, we start with a complimentary 15-minute introductory phone call.
 During that call, we introduce ourselves and our organizations to one another and gather information from each other to determine if we’re a fit.
 This conversation is not a strategic one which means I won’t be providing any strategic content writing advice to your organization during that short call.